Rosneath Peninsula

-Rosneath Peninsula is a peninsula in Argyll and Bute, western Scotland, formerly in the historic county of Dunbartonshire.
-The peninsula is formed by the Gare Loch in the east, and Loch Long in the west, both merge with the upper Firth of Clyde.
+The Rosneath Peninsula is a peninsula in Argyll and Bute, western Scotland, formerly in the historic county of Dunbartonshire.
+The peninsula is formed by the Gare Loch in the east, and Loch Long in the west; both merge with the upper Firth of Clyde.

 Geography

 It is approximately 7 mi long (as measured from the head of the Gare Loch) and 3.5 mi across at its widest point.
-The 56th parallel north cuts through the southern end of the peninsula.
+The 56th parallel north runs through the southern end of the peninsula.

 Highland Boundary Fault

-The Highland Boundary Fault bisects the Peninsula.
+The Highland Boundary Fault bisects the peninsula.

 History

-Naming
+Name

-The peninsula is thought to be named after the word Rosneath, derived from Gaelic Ros Neimhidh, meaning "headland of the sanctuary".
+The name of the peninsula is thought to be derived from Gaelic Ros Neimhidh, meaning "headland of the sanctuary".

 Rosneath Castle

 Rosneath Castle had stood since the medieval period, at least the 12th century.
 It was built on a rock outcrop overlooking Castle Bay.
 The building was attacked by William Wallace while under English control.
 The castle was destroyed by a fire on 30 May 1802 and the site was cleared.
-The site is now occupied by the Rosneath Castle Park.
+The site is now occupied by Rosneath Castle Park.

 Rosneath House

-Rosneath House built 1803–06, was for a time the residence of Princess Louise, Duchess of Argyll, the daughter of Queen Victoria.
-The house was a military base during World War II and was where Operation Torch was planned As with many castles and grand houses in the area, the house has been demolished.
+Rosneath House, built 1803–06, was for a time the residence of Princess Louise, Duchess of Argyll, the daughter of Queen Victoria.
+The house was a military base during World War II and was where Operation Torch was planned.
+As with many castles and grand houses in the area, the house has been demolished.

 Knockderry Castle

-Knockderry Castle, is located in Cove.
-Designed by Alexander "Greek" Thomson in the 1850s.
+Knockderry Castle is located in Cove.
+It was designed by Alexander "Greek" Thomson in the 1850s.

 Education

 Kilcreggan Primary School is non-denominational and co-educational.

-Rosneath Primary School, the majority of the school was built 1967.
+Rosneath Primary School was mostly built in 1967.

 Religion

 There has been a Christian presence on the peninsula from an early date.

-St.Modan's Parish Church In Rosneath opened for public worship on 11 September 1853.
+St.Modan's Parish Church in Rosneath opened for public worship on 11 September 1853.
 It was named after Saint Modan on 14 June 1982.

 Craigrownie Parish Church, which was completed in 1853, serves the communities of Ardpeaton, Cove and Kilcreggan.